 Wiring Issues

-If you want to determine whether the garage door is not opening due to a wiring issue, inspect all the wires around the sensor and inside the garage door motor unit.
+Inspect all the cables around the sensor and within the garage door motor unit to see whether the door is not opening due to wiring issues.
 Any wires sticking out could also cause the problem.
 You can twist the wire connectors to connect such wires and put them back in place.
 However, if you are uncomfortable with this kind of task, consider hiring an electrician.